ihs-ustutt/dtOO/doc/quickstart.rst

 .. code-block:: bash

-  docker pull atismer/dtoo:latest
+  docker pull atismer/dtoo:stable

-You can then simply un the container by executing:
+You can then simply run the container by executing:

 .. code-block:: bash

-  docker run -it atismer/dtoo
+  docker run -it atismer/dtoo:stable

 If you would like to see the machine, it is possible to open ``paraview`` in the container.
 Therefore, you have to execute on the host